numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 The average runtime, |aRT|, is taken over different instances, of the same function, dimension, and target precision, as these instances are interpreted as repetitions.
 Taking the average is (only) meaningful if each instance obeys a similar distribution without heavy tails.
 If one instance is considerably harder than the others, the average is dominated by this instance.
-For averaging runtimes from different functions or target precisions, taking the logarithm is advisable.
+For this reason we do not average (raw) runtimes from different functions or different target precisions.
+This can be done however if the logarithm is taken first.
+Plotting the |aRT| divided by dimension against dimension in a log-log plot is the recommended way to investigate the scaling behavior of an algorithm.

 .. _sec:ECDF:

-Empirical Cumulative Distribution Functions
+Empirical Distribution Functions
 ===========================================

-..
-Anne: to be discussed - I talk about infinite runtime to make the definition below .. ..
-Anne: fine.
-However it's probably not precise given that runtime above :math:`10^7` are ..
-Anne: infinite.

 We display a set of simulated runtimes with the empirical cumulative distribution function (ECDF), AKA empirical distribution function.